CodeReadingClubs/www/content/blog/countdown-3.md

 **Question**

-Which JavaScript behavior(s) and feature(s) does t his code exploit to *not* break where other languages might protest?
+Which JavaScript behavior(s) and feature(s) does this code exploit to *not* break where other languages might protest?

 ## Submission